xenit-eu/docker-alfresco/README.md

 Images can be customized further by using environment variables - see section Environment Variables.

+## TLS with Custom keystores

+It is advisable when enabling TLS to use newly create key- and truststores for keeping your keys and certificates.
+These stores should follow conventions as set out in the [alfresco documentation](https://docs.alfresco.com/search-enterprise/concepts/generate-keys-overview.html), but their location can be changed with the `DIR_KEYSTORE` environment variable.
+The system and application are provided access to these stores by adding a store-password.properties file for each respective store in the store directory (see Alfresco documentation), and requires the environment variable `CUSTOM_KEYSTORES` to be set to true.

 ## Environment variables

 There are several environment variables available to tweak the behaviour.
 While none of the variables are required, they may significantly aid you in using these images.